 - Find out about EMF radiation from your smartphone.
 According to the National Cancer Institute, the FCC posts information about the SAR (specific absorption rate) of smartphones produced within the last 2 years.
 SAR can the tell amount of the RF radiation absorbed by the head of a phone user.
 You can access this information using your phone’s FCC ID number.
 To find the FCC ID in your phone open the cover and remove the battery.
 Then use the FCC ID search form here.

-I used to ask myself “do fitness trackers give off EMF radiation or any health risks?
+I used to ask to wonder whether fitness trackers can cause any health risks.
 That’s why I decided to be informed about this topic and share useful tips with you to help reduce your exposure to EMF.

 Let me tell you that we are exposed to EMF and will always be.
-The key here is moderation and always stay informed.
-We hope that the experts will publish more researches on fitness wearables and any possible health risks.
+The key here is moderation and always staying informed.
+We hope that the experts will publish more research on fitness wearables and any possible health risks.
 This will help to reduce EMF exposure.

 For more information visit: